 So how can you leverage new technologies to stay ahead of the curve?
 Non-profit organizations rely on the strength of their inner network.
 Part-time and full-time volunteers, board members, employees, donors, and the surrounding community are all tremendously valuable for success.
 For this reason, these enterprises should make use of virtual toll free numbers for the required support and communications.

-How Virtual Toll Free Numbers Work For Enterprises
+How Virtual Toll Free Phone Numbers Work For Enterprises

 Toll free numbers are easy to recognize.
 They traditionally begin with an “8,” such as 800, 844, 855, 866, 877 and 888.
-Virtual toll free numbers are digital, which means they can be managed through the internet.
 Businesses use virtual toll free numbers to organize their many departments, call centers, and employees.

 Organizations also use toll free phone numbers to build their brand.
 For instance, a vanity number takes advantage of a name or a common phrase so that the name is more easily recognized.
 You’ve probably seen a few of these real-life examples yourself, such as 1-800-FLOWERS or 1-800-LAWYERS.